Dr. Uma Devi

 A hypnotized person retains his/her control, even though his/her suggestibility increases manyfold, and he/she becomes more open to verbal suggestions.
 So, he/she visualizes or imagines as guided by the therapist through suggestions and these images become real to his/her mind.
 As an example, a person may visualize the pain being washed away by the waves as he/she stands on a beach and this becomes real to the mind; as a result, on being awakened the person realizes that the pain has disappeared; and this feeling becomes reinforced when the same process is repeated in a couple of sessions.

-But some problems like depression may need more than simple suggestions, and more number of sessions.
+But some problems like depression may need more than simple suggestions, and a greater number of sessions.
 What is done is positive changes are brought about in the perception regarding the problem in the mind of the patient.
-Once the mind accepts it, the change is incorporated and the old negative feeling/perception is replaced by the new positive one.
+Once the mind accepts it, the change is incorporated, and the old negative feeling/perception is replaced by the new positive one.

 As a result, next time the person encounters the same or a similar problem, his/her reaction is changed to a more positive one under the influence of the changed perception.